 - Know how the river flood model may be used for structural and non-structural measures for flood mitigation

-- Urban Flood Management and Disaster Risk Mitigation Elective Learning Objectives
+- Urban Flood Management and Disaster Risk Mitigation Elective Upon completion, the participant should be able to:

 - Understand the structure, service provided and failures of the service for urban stormwater /drainage networks; Urban Drainage Asset Management and Optimisation, and learn how to model these systems and how to apply a typical modelling product (MOUSE, MIKE11, MIKE21 and SWMM)